 Bidirectional EV charging is essentially ‘charging’ that occurs two ways (back and forth).
 Energy will flow from the grid to the car or it can be sent back to the grid, building or power other devices.

-Like a portable power bank used to charge your personal electronic devices, your car can be used in the same way.
+Like a portable power bank used to charge your personal electronic devices, your electric vehicle can be used in the same way.
 In the case of EVs, the ‘devices’ are much larger – they could be a barbeque, your house or the electricity grid.

 Bidirectional charging is the ‘umbrella’ term that covers several different use cases, with the most common being – V2G, V2H and V2L.

 Vehicle to Grid, VtoG or V2G

-V2G involves using energy from your EV to stabilise the grid.
+V2G entails using energy from your EV to stabilise the grid.
 This is done through a ‘smart’ bidirectional charger, which is typically part of a VPP (Virtual Power Plant).
 Subject to defined parameters, your energy retailer will control when your battery is charged or discharged.

 For example, your EV battery will be charged when energy demand is low; and discharged when demand is high.
 Scroll down to table 2 to see which cars are V2G compatible.

 Vehicle to Home, VtoH or V2H

-V2H involves using energy from your EV to power your home or business.
+V2H entails using energy from your EV to power your home or business.
 This works in the same way a stationary home storage battery (like the Tesla Powerwall 2) does in reducing grid consumption, except your car needs to be plugged into a bidirectional charge point.

 You save money through ‘load shifting’; your EV is charged with cheap off-peak energy/solar and discharged at more expensive peak times.

 Vehicle to Load, VtoL or V2L

 V2L is the most basic application of bidirectional charging.
 It does not require a bidirectional charger.
 Instead, a V2L adapter is plugged into your type 2 charging port which allows the car to operate as a portable battery pack with a standard 120/240V power supply.

 This feature could be used on road trips (power a mini-fridge, bbq) or in the event of a power outage by providing temporary power to multiple devices.
 Scroll down to table 2 to see which cars are V2L compatible.